Spread the Word!

 All Rights Reserved.

-This homily was delivered on 5th June 2011.
+Father Hanly’s homily for The Ascension of the Lord, Year A, was delivered on 5th June 2011.

 If you would like to use this transcript please contact us at email@example.com for permission.